 Skip advert

 About the Vauxhall Astra

-The Vauxhall Astra has had a bit of an image problem over recent years with bland styling, dull engines, and little flair to excite buyers looking for a capable family hatchback.
-However, with the manufacturer being acquired by the PSA Group in 2017 and subsequently becoming part of the larger Stellantis family, Vauxhall has been reinvigorated and given a new lease of life.
+The Vauxhall Astra had a bit of an image problem over recent years with bland styling, dull engines, and little flair to excite buyers looking for a capable family hatchback.
+However, this household name has been completely reinvigorated at long last.

-We first saw the new Griffin style approach with the launch of the second-generation Mokka small SUV in 2020.
-Its sharp styling introduced the ‘Vizor’ design as the face of all future Vauxhall models.
-The refreshed Crossland and Grandland SUVs followed this, and now it’s the Astra’s turn to benefit from a thorough reworking.
+We first saw Vauxhall's Griffin style approach with the launch of the second-generation Mokka.
+Its sharp styling introduced the distinctive ‘Vizor’ design as the face of all Vauxhall models, and this has since made its way to the Astra.

+Skip advert